Meterpao/nba-drafting/README.md

 # Problem Statement:
 Our goal is to try and produce a modeling tool that outperforms an average DraftKings player in picking lineups for the Classic NBA daily Lineup Challenge.
 Every player drafts a **lineup** using $50,000, to score the most fantasy points (**FPT**).

+# Todo:
+1. transfer from html -> BS object
+2. compare teams total fantasy points to their roster's fantasy costs 3.

+# Done:
+1. write code for getting html from url

+## Notes ~~~~
 ## Plan of Action:

 ### 1. Gather Data